Actual experience! Things you should do before issuing a press release

 Looking back now, it's like, "Of course."

-A first in Japan!
-A new service aimed at female high school entrepreneurs!
-"JK Startup Lab" service now available, completely free for one year! | Beyond Inc. This
+Japan's first!
+A new service for female high school entrepreneurs!
+'JK Startup Lab' service now available, completely free for one year! | Beyond Co., Ltd. This

-Currently under construction!!
+Currently under construction!

 Flyer creation

-will increase the opportunities for exposure.
+increases the opportunities for exposure.

 ...I need to make a flyer